MartiiDev/AnimeMap/README.md

 - **Requirements:**
     - Obviously, you should give the name of the anime and of the city
     - The anime must take place in the city most of the time
-    - Their must be enough evidence that the city is the same (no cities with imaginated names, even if it looks like a real one)
+    - Their must be enough evidence that the city is the same
     - I only add the main media (if a series later has movies, I will only add the first season of the series)
 - If everything's good, [file a new issue](https://github.com/MartiiDev/AnimeMap/issues/new) and I'll review it as soon as possible!